gura-lang/gura/doc/language-manual/07-Function.md

     function { /* body */ }

-Since a special symbol `&` is also bound to the `function()` function, you can create a function instance as below.

-    &{ /* body */ }

 When `function()` creates a function instance, it seeks variable symbols in the function body that start with `$` character, which are used as argument variables.
 For instance, see the following code:

     function { printf('x = %s, y = %s, z = %s\n', $x, $y, $z) }

+In this case, the order of arguments is the same with the order in which the variables appear in the body.
-This is equivalent with the function creation shown below:
+So, the example above is equivalent with the function that is created like below:

     function($x, $y, $z) { printf('x = %s, y = %s, z = %s\n', $x, $y, $z) }

-The order of arguments is the same with the order in which the variables appear in the body.
+Since a special symbol `&` is also bound to the `function()` function, you can create a function instance as below:

+    &{ /* body */ }

+The example above can be written like this:

+    &{ printf('x = %s, y = %s, z = %s\n', $x, $y, $z) }

+Exlicit arguments may be specified as block parameters.
+The following example creates a function that takes arguments named `x`, `y` and `z`.

+    &{|x, y, z| /* body */ }

+Of course, like an argument list in an ordinary function declartion, you can declare them with value types.

+    &{|x:number, y:string, z:string| /* body */ }

 ## Closure